sourcefuse/typescript-lambda-boilerplate/aws-lambdas/iac/cdk/README.md

   ```shell
   cdktf list
   ```
-* To deploy the any stack on aws and remember to confirm the deploy with a yes.
+* To deploy the stack on aws and remember to confirm the deploy with a yes.
   ```shell
   cdktf deploy <stack_name>
   ```